Zambia Volunteer and Safari Map

 Welcome to big game country!
 The world-renowned Kruger National Park offers a wildlife experience that ranks with the best in Africa.
-Search for lion, elephant, rhino and many other animals in one of Africa’s greatest wildlife areas on your full-day game drive in our own vehicle.
+Search for lion, elephant, rhino and many other animals in one of Africa’s greatest wildlife areas on your full-day game drive in an open vehicle.

 Established in 1898 to protect the wildlife of the South African Lowveld (low-lying bush land), this national park of nearly 2 million hectares.
 Kruger National Park is unrivalled in the diversity of its life forms and a world leader in advanced environmental management techniques and policies.
 Notably as well is its mixed biological, historical and archaeological significance.